 NIS Content Does the applicant's NIS provide sufficient detail to inform an Appropriate Assessment?
-(Y/N/Unsure) Briefly Explain Answer: A description of size, scale and objectives of the proposed plan or project; Unsure The applicant has generally provided adequate information in regard to the description of the project, however, in addition, we have raised a request for further information from the applicant querying how they propose to undertake the video/photography survey as this is not described.
-The applicant shall provide a description of the activities proposed for the
+(Y/N/Unsure) Briefly Explain Answer: A description of size, scale and objectives of the proposed plan or project; Yes The applicant has provided an adequate description of the size, scale and objectives of the project.
+As requested, additional information has

 NIS Content Does the applicant's NIS provide sufficient detail to inform an Appropriate Assessment?
-(Y/N/Unsure) Briefly Explain Answer: acquisition of video/photography and shall describe the potential for likely significant effects associated with these activities, including those associated with potential underwater noise.
-A description of the pressures of the proposed plan or project, its and likely impacts on the conservation objectives and local site characteristics; Yes Adequate information has been provided by the applicant to describe the pressures of the project and its likely impacts on the conservation objectives and local sites characteristics.
-Identification of all European sites located within the zone of influence of the proposed plan or project, together with qualifying interests and conservation objectives; Yes The applicant has identified the relevant European sites, together with the relevant qualifying interests and conservation objectives.
+(Y/N/Unsure) Briefly Explain Answer: been provided on the methods for video / photography data acquisition.
+A description of the pressures of the proposed plan or project, its and likely impacts on the conservation objectives and local site characteristics; Yes An adequate description has been provided by the applicant of the pressures of the project and its likely impacts on the conservation objectives and local sites characteristics.
+Identification of all European sites and Annex IV species located within the zone of influence of the proposed plan or project, together with qualifying interests and conservation objectives; Yes The applicant has identified the relevant European sites, together with the relevant qualifying interests and conservation objectives as well as relevant Annex IV species.
 Methodologies, analysis and data sources utilised to demonstrate use of best scientific knowledge; Yes The applicant has used appropriate methodologies and data sources as well as used suitable analysis methods to demonstrate the use of best scientific knowledge.
-A scientific assessment, analysis and statement of the significant effects including direct, indirect, cumulative and in combination effects of the relevant European site(s) and/or species which are expected to occur as a result of the development; Yes The applicant has provided a scientific assessment, analysis and statement of the significant effects including direct, indirect, cumulative and in combination effects of the relevant European site(s) and/or species which are expected to occur as a result of the development Details of any appropriate mitigation measures undertaken, or proposed to be undertaken by the applicant to mitigate any significant effects on the environment or on the European site(s) and/or species, and the period within which any such measures shall be carried out by the developer; Yes Appropriate mitigation measures have been proposed by the applicant.
-These include: • Two qualified Marine Mammal Observers (MMOs) will be appointed to monitor marine mammals and log all data according to the standard forms provided in the DAHG Guidance and provide an MMO report to the Regulatory Authorities; • Acoustic surveying will not commence if marine mammals are
+A scientific assessment, analysis and statement of the significant effects including direct, indirect, cumulative and in combination effects of the relevant European site(s) and/or species which are expected to occur as a result of the development; Yes The applicant has provided a scientific assessment, analysis and statement of the significant effects including direct, indirect, cumulative and in combination effects of the relevant European site(s) and/or species which are expected to occur as a result of the development Details of any appropriate mitigation measures undertaken, or proposed to be undertaken by the applicant to mitigate any significant effects on the environment or on the European site(s) and/or Annex IV species, and the period within which any such measures shall be carried out by the developer; Yes Appropriate mitigation measures have been proposed by the applicant.
+The mitigation measures proposed by the applicant are considered reliable and known to be effective.
+These measures are listed below: Two qualified Marine Mammal Observers (MMOs) will be appointed to monitor marine mammals and log all data according to the standard forms provided in the DAHG Guidance and provide an MMO report to the Regulatory Authorities;